kubesphere/website/content/en/docs/devops-user-guide/_index.md

 ### [Integrate Harbor in Pipelines](../devops-user-guide/how-to-integrate/harbor/)

-Integrate Harbor to push an image to your Harbor registry using a KubeSphere pipeline.
+Integrate Harbor into your pipeline to push images to your Harbor registry.

 ## Examples